Dhghomon/easy_rust/README.md

 [10, 20, 30]
 ```

 The first two we used a method called `.map()`.
 This method lets you do something to every item, then pass it on.
-The last one we used called `.for_each()`.
+The last one we used is one called `.for_each()`.
 This method just lets you do something to every item. `.iter_mut()` plus `for_each()` is basically just a `for` loop.
 Inside each method we can give a name to every item (we just called it `x`) and use that to change it.
 These are called closures and we will learn about them in the next section.

 Let's go over them again, one at a time.